 You may find that you need to change your hours.
 I would challenge you to have a hard conversation with your supervisor, boss or powers that be.
 I really wanted to work from 6 AM to 3 PM.
 I was already on the books from 7 - 4.
 If it were possible, I didn't want to be the type of parent who was only around on the weekends and evenings.
 If you work in an environment that values a healthy work life balance this likely won't be a big issue.
 I didn't work in an environment that supports a healthy work life balance.
 That's why I lost my job.

-#4: Did I lose my job because I took maternity leave?
+#4: Was I phased out of my job because I took maternity leave?

 I'm home now and back to being primary parent.
 My kids are getting a better version of me.
 My kids deserve the best me.
 Losing my job wasn't timely - is it ever?
 And we're getting a little nervous.
 But as the saying goes, when one door closes, another opens/blessings in disguise and alladat.